itay-grudev/imperial/README.md

 Requirements
 ------------
-Imperial heavily realies on the ```beep``` utility.
+Imperial heavily relies on the ```beep``` utility.

 _P.S.
-Depending on your system configuration, beep may need elevetaed permissions._
+Depending on your system configuration, beep may need elevated permissions._
 ```
 # So use the force!